Report: Matchmaker and Love Island dev Fusebox accused of creating toxic workplace

-Love Island: The Game and Matchmaker developer Fusebox Games has been accused of creating a toxic workplace culture by including problematic content despite staff protests.
+Love Island: The Game and Matchmaker developer Fusebox Games has been accused of creating a toxic workplace culture by including problematic content in its titles despite staff protests.

 According to a report from The Independent, the UK studio also warned some employees they could be made redundant weeks after they complained about the treatment of LGBT+ characters in Matchmaker: Puzzles and Stories.